 That evening, William and Harry, with their father and grandparents, ventured outside the Balmoral gates for the first time all week to see the pile of flowers and messages.

 The family finally returned to London on Friday, Sept.
-5, the day before the funeral and a day earlier than planned—and the queen proceeded to level with her subjects as best she could in her first live broadcast in 50 years.
+5, a day earlier than planned—and the queen proceeded to level with her subjects as best she could in her first live broadcast in 50 years.